 2017 was a tepid year for the mainstream.
 The most anticipated films of the year turned out the biggest duds (Raees, Jab Harry Met Sejal, Tubelight).
 What came to the fore then, thanks also to streaming platforms, were smaller, independent voices.
-2017 was clearly a year for small films and filmmakers (with an obscure film like Newton now gearing up for the Oscar race).
-We may not have covered every good film in the indie space below but have tried to bring you some of the best the year had to offer.
+2017 was clearly a year for small films and filmmakers.
+We may not have covered all the good films out there but have tried to bring you some of the best Indian indie movies the year had to offer.

 Amit Masurkar’s Newton is a darkly comic examination of a frail democratic process.
 Rajkummar Rao spectacularly plays the titular character, a young idealist who does things by the book.
 His disciplinarian attitude lands him the duty of election officer in the conflict-torn region of the Maoists.
 Airlifted to the middle of a jungle, Newton is tasked to register the votes of 76 locals.
 Armed with rules and ideals, he finds himself at odds with the chaotic reality.
 Director Masurkar strikes a perfect balance between satirical humor and tense interplay.
 Masurkar subtly renders how there’s a lot to democracy than symbolic gestures of polling booth and voting machine.
 While Rao offers a standout performance, Pankaj Tripathi’s pragmatic and wearied military officer character was equally good.